 (1) Information presented based on measurement periods ended December 31.

 (2) Information prior to 2013 is not available.
+The Division will continue to present information for years available until a full ten-year trend is compiled.

-REQUIRED SUPPLEMENTARY INFORMATION
+REQUIRED SUPPLEMENTARY INFORMATION (CONTINUED)